lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-computing-a-bitcoin-address-part-2-public-key-to-hex-address.md

 ```

 The first argument to `get-ffi-obj` is the name of the C function and
-the second argument is the book into the appropriate library.
+the second argument is the hook into the appropriate library.
 The
 third argument is the type, which specifies how to mediate between
 Racket and C values. [`_fun`][racket:fun] is the function type and in
 this case the function has three arguments (each delimited with